baichen-du/baichen-du.github.io/index.md

 **Publications and Manuscripts**

 <div style="text-align: justify">
 &#8226; <b>Du, Baichen,</b> Pfiffner, Alexandra, Johnson, Keith.
-(Accepted).
+(Invited Submission).
 Visible articulatory variation as a cue to sound change: Lip rounding and lip protrusion variability in the Mandarin sibilant merger. <i>University of Pennsylvania Working Papers in Linguistics, 30</i>(2).
 <br>
 <br>
 &#8226; <b>Du, Baichen,</b> Pfiffner, Alexandra.
 (To be submitted).
 Cross-modality cue integration and weighting: Lip rounding and acoustic cues in the Mandarin sibilant merger.